Christine E. Huber

 University of Washington, B.A. – 2005

 After graduating law school, Christine went on to represent the rights of the injured as a personal injury litigation attorney in Washington.
 During her time in Seattle, Christine met and married her husband, an officer in the United States Navy Submarine Force, and proceeded to move around the country.
-During their time in Connecticut, Christine became licensed and worked advocating for the rights of injured workers in Workers Compensation Litigation, both state and federal, as well as continuing her litigation efforts in the field of personal injury.
+During their time in Connecticut, Christine became licensed and worked advocating for the rights of injured workers in Workers Compensation Litigation, both state and federal jurisdictions, as well as continuing her litigation efforts in the field of personal injury.